-If the school are aware of such an arrangement being in place they must advise the family that the school have a responsibility to inform the local authority and encourage the family to advise the local authority themselves..
+If a school is aware of such an arrangement being in place they must advise the family that the school have a responsibility to inform the local authority and encourage the family to advise the local authority themselves.
 Advice or a referral can be made via MARU.

-6.13 Modern Slavery and Human Trafficking
+6.18 Modern Slavery and Human Trafficking